chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 simple grammar illustrating the core features of Rustlr, while additional features and details will be presented in subsequent chapters.

+Rustlr uses its own syntax for grammars.
+However, given Yacc/Bison style grammar in a file with a `.y` suffix, rustlr will convert it into its own syntax while stripping away semantic actions and other language-specific content.
+The new grammar will be saved at the same location with a `.grammar` suffix, which can then be further enhanced with rustlr-specific features.
+All examples use the rustlr custom syntax for grammars, which is richer than that allowed by Yacc/Bison.

 The first grammar parses integer arithmetic expressions and computes their values.

 ```ignore
 auto